Staten Island to the Oakwood Section

 The case for

-• Property taxes a fraction of comparable NJ towns—and capped on how fast they rise
+• Property taxes around 0.85% effective, capped on how fast they can rise

 • Detached homes with real yards in the high-$700Ks to low-$800Ks